DUDLEY POETRY CLUB

 St. Francis House Day Shelter, 39 Boylston Street, Boston, MA

 We’re back.
 In our fourth year we’re continuing to build on the power of creative writing and community under the auspices of the Expressive Arts Department.
 Drawing on the rich diversity of our participants and a broad range of classic and contemporary literature, this workshop includes many styles and genres of writing including: poetry, prose poetry, creative non-fiction, and flash fiction.
 Discussions will focus on authenticity, audience, intent and impact.
 Writers of any level are encouraged to attend for both personal development or artistic interest.

 We’re teaming up with the Spare Change News, a Cambridge-based periodical founded in 1992, whose mission is: “to present, by our own example, that homeless and economically disadvantaged people, with the proper resources, empowerment, opportunity, and encouragement are capable of creating change for ourselves in society.”
 Aligned with the goals of the Homeless Empowerment Project, we strive to use independent media to “reshape the public perceptions of poverty and homelessness.”
 By supporting college journalism students partnering with these organizations, we further explore urgent social issues, create lasting alliances, expand audience and develop public education across mind-made borders.

 The Kit Clark Adult Day Health Center, 1500 Dorchester Ave., Dorchester, MA

 Participants will be invited to consider new personal and poetic narrative choices in this workshop which encourages use of writing, reading and revision as sustainable practices for self-awareness, self-expression and relationship building.
 Writers will interpret the works of contemporary, published authors and add their own voices to the canon.
-This is the first course in a sequence of semesters.

 THE UNDERGROUND POETRY CLUB